Chart Color Schemes

 Ashcroft has a typical household mix, with a lower-than-average median household size

-Family households comprise 73.6% of all households, including 36.0% couples with children, 13.1% couples without children, and 22.9% single parent families.
-Non-family households make up the remaining 26.4%, with lone person households at 24.0% and group households comprising 1.6%.
-The median household size is 3.1 people, smaller than the Greater Sydney average of 3.4.
+Family households account for 73.6% of all households, including 36.0% couples with children, 13.1% couples without children, and 22.9% single parent families.
+Non-family households constitute the remaining 26.4%, with lone person households at 24.0% and group households making up 1.6%.
+The median household size is 3.1 people, which is smaller than the Greater Sydney average of 3.4.

 Frequently Asked Questions - Households